Elliot Lake: Ice hockey

 The city is home to the Elliot Lake Vikings of the Northern Ontario Junior Hockey League (NOJHL).
 The league placed the team on an indefinite leave of absence in December 2024 due to the protracted closure of Rogers Arena, the team's official home in Elliot Lake.
 The team was forced to vacate the building, which is owned by the city, due to "structural concerns" at the beginning of the 2023–24 season.
 As a temporary solution, the team relocated to the Massey and District Community Centre some 45 mi away in Blind River.
 In December 2024, after the Elliot Lake city council delayed the reopening of its arena, the league placed the Vikings on leave for the rest of the 2024–25 season.
 In May 2025, the Vikings extending its leave of absence through the 2025–26 season.

 In March of 2024 Elliot Lake was named the winner of the 2024 iteration of the Kraft Hockeyville contest after winning a nationwide vote.
 The other nominees were Enderby, British Columbia; Cochrane, Alberta; and Wolseley, Saskatchewan.
 As winners they received $250,000 towards repairs at Rogers Arena (formerly known as Centennial Arena) and the right to host an NHL preseason game in the fall of 2024.
 The NHL Preseason game took place on September 29th at the Sudbury Community Arena in Sudbury, ON.
 The game saw the Ottawa Senators play the Pittsburgh Penguins in a preseason game which ended in a 5-2 victory for the Penguins.
-The game featured goals by Nick Cousins, Tim Stutzle, Sidney Crosby and a Hat Trick by Evgeni Malkin.
+The game featured goals by Nick Cousins, Tim Stützle, Sidney Crosby and a Hat Trick by Evgeni Malkin.